jovotech/jovo-framework/docs/user.md

 const score = this.$user.data.score;
 ```

-### Metadata
+## User Metadata

-Additionally to the persisted data, you can also access the following metadata:
+Additionally to the persisted data, you can also access the following information about the user:

 * `this.$user.id`: The user's ID is also the key to their database entry.
 * `this.$user.createdAt`: When was this user's database entry created?